boonlogic/boonlogic-rest-api/Tutorials/Tutorial_The_General_Pipeline.md

     ```

 ### Load the Configuration
 1. Scroll down to find the next header labelled `configuration`.
-Click on it to expand the options.
 2. The first option is a blue `GET` command labelled `expert/v3/configTemplate`.
 Click on the blue bar to expand the command.
 3. Click on `Try it out` on the right hand side.
 4. Fill in each field with the following values: